-17.1 FURTHER WORK FOR THE CONTINUATION STUDY
+17.2 FURTHER WORK FOR THE CONTINUATION STUDY

-- Determine the extent of unlawful irrigation (in progress) - Confirm the extent of alien plant infestation above Kwena Dam - Investigate the expansion of the monitoring network. - Undertake a house count from 2012 aerial photos and adjust population figures. - Develop operating rules for Primkop and upstream dams. - Split water demand into domestic, industrial and commercial use for all WDCs. - Consider water reuse possibilities for Nelspruit. - Investigate the problem with Matsulu abstraction works which runs short of water as a result of the Kaapmuiden diversion weir and canal. - Capturing of data from dams and gauges in the White River area needs to be improved. - Introduce regulations on compulsory rain water harvesting systems for all new dwellings with roof top areas bigger than 150 m. - Determine the water requirement growth as a result of the hospital and university in Nelspruit. - Obtain information regarding the proposed water allocations by White River town council.
-Will that water be used efficiently?
-What is the level of service?
+- Determine the extent of unlawful irrigation (in progress) - Confirm the extent of alien plant infestation above Kwena Dam - Investigate the expansion of the monitoring network. - Undertake a house count from 2012 aerial photos and adjust population figures. - Develop operating rules for Primkop and upstream dams. - Split water demand into domestic, industrial and commercial use for all WDCs. - Consider water reuse possibilities for Nelspruit. - Investigate the problem with Matsulu abstraction works which runs short of water as a result of the Kaapmuiden diversion weir and canal.

-17.2 FURTHER STUDIES BY ROLE PLAYERS OTHER THAN NWRP
+17.3 FURTHER STUDIES BY ROLE PLAYERS OTHER THAN NWRP